-The Other Institution Limit will be for Gilt and Supranational investments
+^{}The Other Institution Limit will be for Gilt and Supranational investments

 Non-specified investments -are any other type of investment (i.e. not defined as specified above).
 The identification and rationale supporting the selection of these other investments and the maximum limits to be applied are set out below.
-Non specified investments would include any sterling investments with:
+Non specified investments is limited to an overall exposure of £40m and would include any sterling investments with: